-John D. Stokely, Jr., 58, has been a Director since 2006.
+John D. Stokely, Jr., 60, has been a Director since 2006.

-Mr. Stokely is the President and owner of Cavalier Land Development Corp., a real estate development company in Ashburn, Virginia.
+Mr. Stokely is the President and owner of Cavalier Land Development Corp., a real estate development company in Oakton, Virginia.
 His broad experience and perspective as an entrepreneur brings to the Board a substantial resource with respect to finance, strategic planning and corporate governance.

-Class III (Incumbent Directors to be elected to serve until the 2012 Annual Meeting):
+Class III (Incumbent directors to serve until the 2015 Annual Meeting):

-Mary Bruce Glaize, 55, has been a Director since 1998.
+Mary Bruce Glaize, 57, has been a Director since 1998.